astromechza/md-slides/README.md

 - [x] v0.0 available on github
 - [ ] Rework CSS styles
-- [ ] Rebuilding `README.html` as part of travis build and putting it on github pages.
 - [ ] Testing!
 - [ ] v1.0?
-- [ ] Page footers (for something like a copyright/date/conference)?

 ---